kenneth-fernandes/Operating-System/Assignment-2/README.md

 - To degregister the kernel module
  > sudo rmmod dev_ps

-# Functionalities:
-- User space program for a single file descriptor [IMPLEMENTED].
-- User space program for a multiple file descriptor [NOT-IMPLEMENTED].

 # Declaration:
 - The program has been tested and works fine on csvb machine.